ini-bdds/bdqc/README.rst

 			'a_set_result':['foo','bar','baz'],
 			'a_categorical_result':"yes" }

-Plugins must observe several constrains (some shown in the example):
+Plugins must satisfy several constraints:

 1. Every plugin *must* provide a list called DEPENDENCIES (which may be empty).
-Each dependency is a fully-qualified Python package name.
+Each dependency is a fully-qualified Python package name (as a string).
 2. Every plugin *must* provide a two-argument function called process.
 3. A plugin *may* include a VERSION declaration.
 If present, it must be convertible to an integer (using int()).
-4. The process function *must* return one of the basic Python type dict, list, tuple, scalar, or None [#]_.
+4. The process function *must* return one of the basic Python types: dict, list, tuple, scalar, or None [#]_.

 	a.
 If the root type is a container (dict, list, tuple) all contained types (recursively) must be basic Python types.
 	b.
 A plugin should *never* return empty dict's.